fairlydurable/useful-cmds/README.md

 You may have to give things permission to open other things through System Preferences.

-**rename** - Rename a bunch of files at once.
+**rn** - Rename a bunch of files at once.
 Provide a source pattern, the replacement string, and the files to work on.

+When possible, use 'rename' (via homebrew) instead

 ```
-Usage: rename <pattern> <replacement> <paths>
+Usage: rn <pattern> <replacement> <paths>
 Rename multiple files at once.
 For example:
     rename "[Oo]riginal" "NewName" Orig*
 ```